DimaKosy/MusicVisuals/README.md

 ![Structure](images/j8.png)

 Each person's code is ran through some sort of 'visual' function in their main drawing class.
 This allows for reading consistency in our code.
+We are also using the functions that were already implemented from the Visual class and building on top of them.

 ``` Java
 // Example visual() method from Shawn's visualiser